When planning the Camino de Santiago, we are often faced with the choice of going alone or as a part of a group.

 - You are not all alone in a foreign country, and that can be quite a calming thought for many, especially if this is your first trip abroad.

-- Camino, no matter how long or short a route you decide to walk, is unlike any other trip you have ever taken.
+- No matter how long or short a route you decide to walk, Camino is unlike any other trip you have ever taken.
 You are likely to get into deeper conversations and experience profound moments, which is an excellent way to cement friendships and relationships.

 - When you go back home, you have someone to remind you it was real and reminisce with you when missing those long days of walking and nights full of deep conversations and red wine.

 What to Watch Out For?

 The Camino to Santiago de Compostela is not really a holiday.
 It has nothing to do with carelessly lying on the beach, drinking margaritas.
 Firstly, the Camino, (usually), lasts longer.
 That means not every day you will wake up happy and eager to walk.
 There will be days full of pain (blisters, knees, muscles, sunburn, etc.), days when you are just plain tired, even miserable days of rain or unforgivable sun…

 - Be ready to compromise.
 Along the way, you might discover that your partner likes to wake up late while you want to get on the road before the sun goes using your hiking headlamp.
 You might have different preferences about albergues and so on.
 Camino can’t only strengthen but also test relationships.
 Your way is not the only way.

 - Don’t be worried to split up for certain stages if you feel like it.
 It’s a good way of getting a taste of how it would be to travel alone while keeping your ‘safety net’.